Splashx0/cars-prediction/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Feel free to reach out if you have any questions or need further assistance!

-**Gmail**: salim8boudaga@gmail.com

 ## Thank you for your attention and dont forget to give us a "STAR" ⭐️